geraldb/talks/webfeeds2.md

 - Microformats (h-feed/h-entry) - in HTML
 - Feed.TXT - in plain text; metadata in (simplified) YAML or JSON; Markdown

-Some more.
+And some more.
 Let's celebrate diversity!
 Live and let live!

 # Triva Quiz - The Wonders of RSS 2.0 - Find the Content